b-samarth/CoNFine/README.md

 # CoNFine
 A tiny project for people who are in self-isolation due to COVID-19.
-(In Progress)

-# Still under developmeny
+# Still under development

-### I am a complete noob in Android Programming.
+### I am a beginner in Android Programming.

 #### This is just a very small contribution from my side for people in self-isolation.
 #### I hope atleast some of you can benefit from this app